-But, this breed requires lots of exercise every day which could make it difficult for them to adjust to the calm, house pet lifestyle.
+But, this breed requires lots of exercises every day which could make it difficult for them to adjust to the calm, house pet lifestyle.
 It's imperative for them to receive the exercise they need and that they have access to a fenced backyard to run around in.
 When golden retrievers aren't kept busy or stimulated they will become very unhappy and could cause trouble.

 How to Take Care of a Golden Retriever

 Lots of people think the fun personality and high energy level of a golden retriever will make a great addition to their family, but it's essential to be able to give this pup the level of care they need to live a long, happy, and healthy life.

 Below, our Lafayette vets have shared some tips and advice you need to know when taking care of a golden retriever:

 - Provide them with two 20-30 minute sessions of physical activity a day or both of you will become miserable.

 - Feed your golden retriever high-quality foods that are designed for their appropriate age.
 Make sure you are being consistent with their diet and not giving them human food.

 - Brush them at least once a week, because they shed a lot.
 Also, two times a year they blow their full coat, so we suggest brushing them once a day during these times.

 - Clean your pup's ears once a week, starting when they are still a puppy (your vet will show you how).